 So, which one will you be getting later?

-Let us know your opinions through the comment section.
+Let us know your opinions in the comment section.
 Thank you for reading our work.

 With that said, we wish you good luck with your upcoming projects.